akirkpaddle/tf-atmos-mod-1/README.md

 # tf-atmos-mod-1

-Terraform module for testing atmos.
+A terraform module for testing atmos.